Cuomo threatens NYC reopening reversal

 “We’re not going to go back to that dark place because local government didn’t do its job or because some individuals exploited the situation besides the legal violation,” he added.

-The Mayor’s Office said that the city, which began pahse one of its reopening just last week, has been cooperating with Cuomo’s guidelines thus far and has been taking the proper precautions to maintain safety.
+The city began phase one of its reopening just last week, and Cuomo announced June 17 that it was on track to begin phase two on Monday.
+The Mayor’s Office said the city, has been cooperating with Cuomo’s guidelines thus far and has been taking the proper precautions to maintain safety.

 “We must balance safety with people’s need to reopen their businesses,” a spokesperson told the Chronicle in an email.
 “We had social distancing ambassadors out all weekend distributing masks and encouraging people to disperse after making their purchases.
 These businesses are allowed to be open per the Governor’s guidelines and we don’t believe imprisoning people or taking away their livelihood is the answer.”